galfas/statistic-service/README.md

 ## Next steps:
 1. Create a docker image with the application and use docker to deploy.
-2. Insert an API documentaiton e.g. swagger.
+2. Insert documentation for the API e.g. swagger.
+3. Insert a mechanism to separate the Summary by application, in order to avoid data conflict.
-2. Insert authentication in the API.
+4. Insert authentication in the API.